liokt/bookings/readme.md

 This is a repository for my bookings and reservations project
 - Built in Go version 1.15
 - Use the chi router
-- Uses Aelx edwards SCS session management
+- Uses Alex edwards SCS session management